leslieJt/obsidian-ollama-plugin/README.md

 - **Side pane chat view**: Ribbon icon and command palette entry to open `Ollama Chat`.
 - **Streaming responses**: Answers render as Markdown with auto-scroll and code-block copy buttons.
 - **Context from active file**: The current note is sent as context automatically for richer, on-topic replies.
 - **Recommended questions**: A suggestions panel proposes 5 follow-up questions based on the active file; click to ask instantly.
+Can be disabled in settings to prevent unwanted API calls. **Disabled by default** for privacy and performance.
 - **Conversation history**: Persists across sessions; use Reset to clear and abort any in-flight response.
 - **Model selection**: Settings tab lists installed Ollama models and lets you choose the default; includes a Refresh button.